AayushyaKumar/NexusTrack/README.md

 ```bash
 git push origin master
 ```

 - Step 3: Create a pull request on the original repository

 Now, go to the original repository on GitHub and create a pull request from your forked repository.

-## Documentation
+## 📝Documentation

 [React+Typescript](https://react-typescript-cheatsheet.netlify.app/)

 ## Copyright

-Created for HackaTRON || All rights reserved by Web3 Sailors
+Created for <a href="https://trondao.org/hackatron/">HackaTRON</a> | Copyright © Web3 Sailors.

 ![Alt text](logo/logo-transparent-png.png)